 Depending on where you choose to stay in this area, the order you visit these attractions will vary.
 However, these are the attractions we’d suggest you visit.

-The first attraction along the route is Grjótagjá Cave; however, this is on private property and is currently not open to the public.
+The first attraction along the route is Grjótagjá Cave.
 This is a hot water filled natural cave which was once a popular bathing area, until a change in the water temperature made it too hot to bathe in.

 It was also used as a Game of Thrones filming location, which led to its current popularity.

-Unfortunately, due to vandalism by visitors in 2018, the landowner closed all access to the cave; however it is planned to re-open at some point, so just check before your visit to see if it is open.
+Unfortunately, due to vandalism by visitors in 2018, the landowner closed all access to the cave;.
+However, as of 2021 it was open.
+As it’s on private land and access is down the landowner, just check before your visit to see if it is open.
 If not, or if you want a cave you can actually swim in, check out nearby Stóragjá Cave.

 If you want to climb a volcano crater whilst you’re in Iceland, you’re going to love the next stop on the itinerary: Hverfjall Crater.
 This is a kilometre wide volcano crater which is a steep 15 minute walk up, and the views from the top are magnificent.